Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 - I want to play a game that is intuitive and instructions are easy to follow.
 - I want to view the information in an aesthetically pleasing and intuitive way.
 - I want to navigate through the game easily and get clear feedback.
+- I want a game that does not crash.

 #### Returning Visitor Goals

 - I want familiarity that improves UX by creating an feeling of ease of use.
-- I want to know how to contact the page to ask any questions I may have.
+- I want a program that offers the chance to leave if I need to.
+- I want a game that does not crash.

 ## Design